The amateur ancestor project

 • consultancy services available on demand

-The Amateur Ancestor was awarded an Arts Council Develop Your Creative Practice Grant in 2022.
-It builds on the work of many, including the Long Time Project, Climate Museum UK, Moral Imaginations and the work of philosopher Roman Krznaric.
+The Amateur Ancestor is born out of extensive research into climate science history, philosophy, economics, regenerative practice and design history amongst others.
+It is builds on the work of many, including the Long Time Project, Climate Museum UK, Moral Imaginations and the work of philosopher Roman Krznaric.

 Testimonials